MelinaMoraiti/vLab-mysql-replicated/docs/README.md

 # vLab-MySQL-Replication
-A real-time collaborative text editor using CodeMirror, hosted in a virtual laboratory using docker environment.
+Implementation of a replicated MySQL setup, hosted in a virtual laboratory using docker environment.